Juanen100/SBMI-Decomp/SETUP_GAME.md

  LogToHandler = LogToHandlerType.none;
 ````

-Some shaders are still Tool A's placeholder shaders.
-However, Tool B appears to extract the original shaders correctly, so it's simply a matter of rewriting them using Unity's proper shader syntax.

 ## Game

 - Download the public game build from the [official discord server](https://discord.gg/HwJJuFjRTM), or compile your own build from the source.